Correlation Coefficient Calculator

 • Y (quiz scores): 50, 55, 65, 70, 80

 Enter these two comma-separated lists into the calculator as matching X and Y values.
 The tool will compute the correlation coefficient r.
-For this data, r is strongly positive (close to 0.98), reflecting that higher study time is closely aligned with higher scores in this small sample.
+For this data, r is strongly positive and lands close to 0.98, which reflects that higher study time is closely aligned with higher scores in this small sample.

 Correlation Compared With Other Relationship Measures